 Any terms a seller wants to include in the seller financing documents must be specified in the sales contract.
-For instance, if the seller wants a late payment penalty, a “due on sale” provision (a due on sale provision gives a note holder the right to call the loan due if the collateral is sold without the consent of the note holder), or an escrow account for taxes and insurance, they have to be contracted in the sales contract.
-If they are not, the seller has no right to insist upon their inclusion in the final loan documents.
+For instance, if the seller wants a late payment penalty, a “due on sale” provision (a due on sale provision gives a note holder the right to call the loan due if the collateral is sold without the consent of the note holder), or an escrow account for taxes and insurance, they have to be contracted for these terms in the sales contract.
+If the right to require these terms is not in the contract, the seller has no right to insist upon their inclusion in the loan documents.

 The most common question asked by sellers is whether a loan to a buyer of their property is “safe”.
 That is difficult to answer.
 What seems safe to me might not seem so safe to you.
 Perhaps the best way to address the issue is to say that hundreds of very conservative banks and other commercial lenders make thousands of real estate loans every day.
 If the loan is properly documented, the risks to any lender, including a seller, are very manageable.
 To make the loan as safe as possible, Sellers need to understand the risks and how to minimize those risks.

 To properly document a loan, a seller will need to have a promissory note and a deed of trust (a mortgage) prepared to create a lien against the property being sold.
 The property sold will be the collateral for the loan and, upon default by the buyer, the property is subject to foreclosure by the seller.